Facebook Taking Cues from TikTok? Yes!

 Aside from the incredible impact that TikTok has had on social media, this development is an example of the importance of staying aligned with what users (read: customers and consumers) want.
 Younger and newer users—by nature—will respond and be attracted to different methods of engagement than earlier social media audiences.
 These younger audiences like video.
 They like TikTok, which, as Mr. Heath notes, has been downloaded 3.6 billion times.

-The EGC Group provides top-flight services that included video production and social media marketing, among many others.
+The EGC Group provides top-flight services that include video production and social media marketing, among many others.
 If you would like to promote your brand or business on social media, let us know.
 Whether your social preference is Facebook, Instagram, LinkedIn, Twitter, Pinterest—or TikTok—our creative and social media teams have the expertise to get your brand noticed.

 Get in touch with us to learn more.